 Nathan, who was born in Salt Lake City, home of the 2002 Winter Olympics, had always dreamed about competing in the Olympic Games.
 He was even interviewed on TV at a young age talking about skating in 2018.
 He started skating when he was just three years old and has made a rapid rise in the sport.

-Nathan spent many years building to this moment in time.
-He won two national titles at the novice level and two more at the junior level before moving up to the senior ranks.
+Nathan spent many years building up to this moment in time.
+He won two national titles at the novice level (he became the youngest national novice champion at the age of 10) and captured two more national titles at the junior level before moving up to the senior ranks.
 Now at the top, he has made his presence well known.

 Nathan is most at home in an ice rink, and it makes sense given his family’s passion for anything on ice.
 His oldest brother, Tony, played hockey and reached the U18 Midget level.
 His second-oldest brother, Colin, also played hockey.
-And both of Nathan’s sisters took up figure skating.
-Nathan, the youngest of five children, started skating at the age of three.
+Both of Nathan’s sisters took up figure skating.
 Not only has he become a talented figure skater but he also was a strong hockey player for many years.
+For years, Nathan competed in both figure skating and hockey.
 He initially wanted to be a goalie but then switched to playing forward.
 He played hockey while simultaneously training in figure skating until a few years ago when figure skating won the battle of the blades.

 Off the ice, Nathan enjoys playing guitar, biking and long boarding along the California beaches.

 At 18 years old, Nathan has already made a name for himself in the sport.
 However, his work has just begun, and he hopes to continue setting new records and pushing figure skating to new heights.